All you need to know about Chianti wines and Chianti region of Tuscany

 Every year 8 million DOC cases of wine are produced from the Chianti Region.
 The biggest sub-area is Chianti Classico, and only wines produced there can display the Black Rooster seal, or "Gallo Nero" of the local Consortium.

-What Grapes is Chianti Wine Made From ?
+What Grapes Variety is Chianti Wine Made From?

 Chianti is made mainly from Sangiovese grapes ever since the Italian Baron (and later Prime Minister of Italy) Bettino Ricasoli created a blend of grapes that was later canonized as the official Chianti recipe.
 Ricasoli used 70% Sangiovese, 15% Canaiolo and 15% White Malvasia.
 From then on Chianti has been inseparable from the famous Tuscan Sangiovese grapes.